-Estimated Input Latency is one of six metrics tracked in the performance section of the Lighthouse report.
-Each of these metrics captures some aspect of page load speed.
+Estimated Input Latency is one of six metrics tracked in the Performance section of the Lighthouse report.
+Each metric captures some aspect of page load speed.

-What does Estimated Input Latency measure
+What Estimated Input Latency measures

 How to measure Estimated Input Latency manually

 To measure Estimated Input Latency manually, make a recording with the Chrome DevTools Timeline.
 See Do less main thread work for an example of the workflow.
-The basic idea is to start a recording, perform the user input that you want to measure, stop the recording, and then analyze the flame chart to ensure that all stages of the pixel pipeline are complete within 50ms.
+The basic idea is to start a recording, perform the user input that you want to measure, stop the recording, and then analyze the flame chart to ensure that all stages of the pixel pipeline are complete within 50 ms.